tiprankstipranks

 Litigation & Legal Liabilities - Risk 1

-Unfavorable outcomes in legal proceedings in which we, ticket sellers or our partners may be involved could adversely affect our business, financial condition and results of operations.
+We may be subject to securities class action litigation, which could adversely affect our business, financial condition, and results of operations.

 Litigation & Legal Liabilities - Risk 2